Description

 Breeding

-Breeding season is between February-September.
+The breeding season is between February-September.
 Both parents share the care of the nest.
-A typical clutch contains 4 to 8 greenish-white eggs that are incubated for about 35–40 days.
+A typical clutch contains 4 - 8 greenish-white eggs that are incubated for about 35 – 40 days.

 Voice